awneto-notes/flask_webpage_tutorial/README.md

 # flask_webpage_tutorial
-A website build using Flask.
+A website built using Flask.

 Based on Tim Ruscica's tutorial.